-While the two forms have scientifically been regarded as equivalent in their ability to treat vitamin D deficient conditions, such as rickets, vitamin D3 is recommended more often.
+While the two forms have scientifically been regarded as equivalent in their ability to treat vitamin D deficient conditions, such as rickets, D3 is recommended more often.

 Vitamin D3 is the type that most experts believe should be utilized in clinical practice…

-There is a plethora of logical reasons for advocating the use of vitamin D3 over vitamin D2 dietary supplements including: UVB light from the sun strikes the skin, and humans synthesize vitamin D3, so it is the most “natural” form.
+There is a plethora of logical reasons for advocating the use of vitamin D3 over vitamin D2 dietary supplements including: UVB light from the sun strikes the skin, and humans synthesize D3, so it is the most “natural” form.

-Human beings do not make vitamin D2, and most healthy fish contain vitamin D3. –Mark A. Moyad, MD, MPH, Medscape
+Human beings do not make vitamin D2, and most healthy fish contain D3. –Mark A. Moyad, MD, MPH, Medscape

 Studies have shown that insufficient levels of vitamin D are associated with increased rates of rheumatoid arthritis symptoms.